Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Self-similar group actions on graphs and Exel--Pardo algebras

 \begin{remark} When the group \(\Gamma=\{e\}\) is trivial, the pair \((\Gamma,E)\) reduces to the graph~\(E\).
 Then it is reasonable to denote the above ordered monoids as \(W(E)\) and~\(V(E)\), respectively.
-Then~\(V(E)\) is exactly the monoid considered in~\cite{Rainone-Sims:Dichotomy}.
-In fact, even when the group~\(\Gamma\) is not trivial, but it does not move the vertices, then \(W(\Gamma,E)=W(E)\) and \(V(\Gamma,E)=V(E)\).
-The semigroup~\(W(E)\) might be strictly smaller than \(V(E)\). \end{remark}
+Then~\(V(E)\) is exactly the monoid considered in~\cite{Rainone-Sims:Dichotomy}*{Definition 8.3}, and according to the universal description in the last part of Corollary~\ref{cor:type_semigroups_for_Exel_Pardo}, \(V(E)\) is also the monoid~\(M_E\) considered in~\cite{Ara-Moreno-Pardo:Nonstable_K_for_Graph_Algs}.
+By~\cite{Ara-Moreno-Pardo:Nonstable_K_for_Graph_Algs}, the monoid \(V(E)=M_E\) is unperforated and is isomorphic to the monoid given by isomorphism classes of finitely generated projective modules over the corresponding Leavitt path algebra.
+The semigroup~\(W(E)\) is often much smaller than \(V(E)\). \end{remark}

 \begin{example} Assume \(E^0=\{v\}\) is a singleton.
 Then \(E^1=\{e_1,\dotsc e_n\}\) is a finite set and self-similar actions of a group~\(\Gamma\) on~\(E\) correspond to classical self-similar actions of~\(\Gamma\) on the set~\(E^1\).
 As noted above, the type semigroups do not depend on~\(\Gamma\) in this case.
-Using that \(\Theta(1_v)=n 1_v\) one sees that
+Using that \(\Theta(1_{\{v\}})=n 1_{\{v\}}\) one sees that

-where \(\setgiven{k [1_v]_{\sim}} {k=1,\dotsc,n-1}\) is a cyclic group with generator \([1_v]_{\sim}\) and neutral element \((n-1)[1_v]_{\sim}\).
+where \(\setgiven{k [1_{\{v\}}]_{\sim}} {k=1,\dotsc,n-1}\) is a cyclic group with generator \([1_{\{v\}}]_{\sim}\) and neutral element \((n-1)[1_{\{v\}}]_{\sim}\).
 Both of these type semigroups are minimal and purely infinite. \end{example}